 Routes are evaluated in order, top down.

 In this example, incoming events will be evaluated against the route named Route first, then Sensitive Data, then Logs to Metrics and so on.
 At the end, the Main route serves as a catch-all for any event that does not match any of the other routes.
 If a route needs to be applied before another, simply drag it on top of it.
 In addition, you can turn routes On/Off inline as necessary.

-In most cases, an event that enters the system and matches a route-pipeline pair will either be dropped by a function in that pipeline or optionally transformed and exit the system.
+An event that enters the system and matches a route-pipeline pair in most cases it will either be dropped by a function or optionally transformed and exit the system.
 This is ensured by the

 final toggle in route settings.
 It defaults to